SandSnorter/Euphotic_Labs_Assignment/README.md

   npm run dev
 ```

-The backend server will be running locally on http://localhost:5000 and the react app will be locally on http://localhost:5173.
+The backend server will be running locally on http://localhost:5000 and the react app will be running locally on http://localhost:5173.

 ## Endpoints
 ### 1. /api/dishes